49ers Assistant Katie Sowers Becomes First Openly LGBT Coach In NFL

 The NFL has its latest trailblazer.

-San Francisco 49ers assistant coach Katie Sowers, who recently signed with the team to coach receivers in the 2017 season, is set to become the league’s second full-time female coach.
+San Francisco 49ers assistant Katie Sowers, who recently signed with the team to oversee receivers during the 2017 season, is set to become the league’s second full-time female coach.
 Furthermore, she’ll be the first openly LGBT coach in male pro sports in the United States, Outsports co-founder Jim Buzinski reported Tuesday.

-Sowers, openly lesbian, reportedly is talking about her sexual orientation publicly for the first time.
+Sowers, who’s openly lesbian, is publicly talking about her sexual orientation for the first time.

 “No matter what you do in life, one of the most important things is to be true to who you are,” Sowers, 31, told Buzinski.
 “There are so many people who identify as LGBT in the NFL, as in any business, that do not feel comfortable being public about their sexual orientation.